caroheymes/Jedha_conversion_rate/README.md

 Better content (in quality and quantity) is key to be well positionned in the SERP.
 Content matching long train queries on Google can help to be well-positionned in the SERP.
 Prospects find the products they need, and spend more time on the website.
+SEO strategy should be adapted to each country.
+Perhaps a better CDN could help
 ![image](https://user-images.githubusercontent.com/32369680/148312460-07e1718f-957e-4759-a64d-379e6dd12790.png)